mini-data-consulting/docs/docs/channels/API/response-webhook.md

 When configuring a webhook, the system performs an automatic verification process to ensure the endpoint is valid and secure:

 1. The endpoint must use HTTPS protocol for security
-2. A GET request is sent to your webhook URL
+2. A GET request is sent to your webhook URL with two query parameters:
+   - `challenge`: A random string generated for each verification attempt
+   - `secret`: Your webhook secret
 3. Your endpoint must respond with a 200 status code
-4. The response body must exactly match the webhook secret you provided
+4. The response body must exactly match the challenge string provided

 ### Implementing the Verification Endpoint